 Unfortunately not.
 Graduates should leave their valuables and other belongings with family members or guests prior to the start of the ceremony.
 Back to top

-Academic regalia (cap/tassel, gown, and hood) will be distributed to students on Wednesday, June 4, from 12:00 pm to 5:00 pm and on Thursday, June 5, from 8:00 am to 2:30 pm.
-Location TBD.
+Academic regalia (cap/tassel, gown, and hood) will be distributed to students at the school in May or early June of 2017; dates, times and location TBD.
 Back to top

 Q. What if my gown doesn't fit?